×

 What are the schools in Glasgow like?

 "Glasgow is home to a number of excellent international and bilingual schools.
 The Glasgow International School is a private school offering a bilingual education in English and Spanish.
 The school has a strong focus on academic excellence and offers a wide range of extracurricular activities.
 The Glasgow French School is a private school offering a bilingual education in French and English.
 The school has a strong emphasis on language learning and cultural exchange, and offers a wide range of extracurricular activities.
 The Glasgow International School of English is a private school offering a bilingual education in English and Spanish.
 The school has a strong focus on language learning and cultural exchange, and offers a wide range of extracurricular activities.
 The Glasgow International School of Chinese is a private school offering a bilingual education in Chinese and English.
 The school has a strong emphasis on language learning and cultural exchange, and offers a wide range of extracurricular activities.
 Finally, the Glasgow International School of Japanese is a private school offering a bilingual education in Japanese and English.
-The school has a strong emphasis on language learning and cultural exchange, and offers a wide range of extracurricular activities," remarked one parent with kids at in Glasgow.
+The school has a strong emphasis on language learning and cultural exchange, and offers a wide range of extracurricular activities," explained one expat living in Glasgow, Scotland.

 What are the pros and cons of living in Glasgow?